zhanweicao/academic-abstract-collection/README.md

 What it does:
 - Scans existing `output_{FIELD}` and counts complete authors
-- Finds only the missing number of authors (e.g., 5 more to reach 25)
+- Finds only the missing number of authors (e.g., 5 more to reach 20)
-- Assigns next continuous indices (e.g., 21–25)
+- Assigns next continuous indices (e.g., 16–20)
 - Saves files and updates the report

 ## Data Quality Rules (strict)

 - Field relevance: paper title/venue/abstract must include field keywords
+- Top conferences: papers must be from top-tier conferences/journals for the field
-- Author position: only first or second author papers are eligible
+- Author position: any author position is acceptable (not limited to first/second)
-- Year span: must have papers in each of 2021, 2022, 2023, 2024
+- Year span: must have papers in each of 2020, 2021, 2022, 2023, 2024
 - Abstract completeness: if any chosen paper lacks an abstract, skip the entire author
 - One-per-year: choose one paper per year (highest citation count)